 The L’Eixample district is home to some of the best restaurants and bars in Barcelona!
 End your Barcelona, Spain vacation on a high note and dine in style at the famed Michelin Star restaurant Lasarte.

-Or, if you want a more casual – but still memorable – experience, go to Tandem Bar for an exceptional hand-crafted cocktail, then enjoy a local meal at low-key Colmado.
+If you want a more casual – but still memorable – experience, go to Tandem Bar for an exceptional hand-crafted cocktail, then enjoy a local meal at Colmado.

 More Things To Do in Barcelona